tahadarendeli/tahadarendeli.github.io/readme.md

 This repository is for my own blog.
 You can find source codes and my posts over here.
-You can find the theme by googling for Emerald.
+If you want to use this template for your own blog you can google it for Emerald.